Jan Król

-Jan Władysław Król (born June 24, 1950 in Mielec) is a Polish economist and politician, former member of Sejm.
+Jan Władysław Król (born June 24, 1950) is a Polish economist and politician, former member of Sejm.

-A graduate of Cracow University of Economics, he was elected to Contract Sejm in 1989 from Solidarity.
+A graduate of Kraków University of Economics, he was elected to Contract Sejm in 1989 from Solidarity.
 He served following three terms from Democratic Union and Freedom Union.
 He was a Sejm Member from 1989 to 2001.

 Król served as a Sejm Vice-Marshal from 1997 to 2001.

 In 2001 parliamentary election he lost his seat.